 Disclaimer: There is no single possible timeline that fits all businesses.
 The timeline suggested here is composed of general good-practices and sound techniques.
 It is up to you to decide which order of the steps outlined below is most beneficial to your business.
 By reading further, you agree that this app is not liable for anything that may go wrong with your business.
 The final decisions are always yours.

 Here is a full article with tips for how to get business ideas, and thoughts to help you determine whether an idea is right for you.
+Starting a business is not simple.
+There are many business challenges that you need to overcome, and getting the right business idea is just one of them.

 You should also be able to plan the business.
 You do not necessarily need a full business plan, but you should be able to plan to a sufficient degree that there are no major blind spots.
 For business planning tips, please take a look at our article for how to plan a business and if you feel you need more help, you can take a look at our business plan example.